 FRANCE

 In total, 37% of French respondents indicate that they are out to everyone at work, which is the second highest for European countries reported on in this report, but is still less than the result in both the USA and Canada for the same metric.

-More than one in five male respondents, 22% and more than one in every seven female respondents answered that they were not out to anyone at their places of work.
+More than one in five male respondents (22%) and more than one in every seven female respondents (15%) answered that they are not out to anyone at their place of work.

 Total sample: n = 829Bi = 42

 Trans = 15

-A little over one in four respondents, 30% of men, and 25% of women, indicated that they thought their places of work were entirely free from homophobia.
+Three in ten respondents (30%) for men, and one in four (25%) of women respondents, indicated that they thought their places of work are entirely free from homophobia.

-51% answered that they had heard something that was homophobic at work in the past year.
-A comparatively small number of just 5% indicated that they had experienced harassment at work in the last 12 months.
+51% of respondents answered that they had heard something that was homophobic at work in the past year.
+A comparatively small number of just 5% indicated that they personally experienced harassment at work in the last 12 months.
 France became the 13th country in the world to legalise same sex marriage in 2013, which received a great deal of publicity in the country.
-Of all the countries tested in this report, France had the highest staff retention dividend of all - meaning that the effects of moving workers from being 'not out anyone' to become 'out to all' results in the greatest level of resulting staff retention - and business savings.
+Of all the countries tested in this report, France had the highest staff retention dividend of all - meaning that the effects of moving workers from being 'not out to anyone' to become 'out to all' will generate the greatest level of resulting staff retention - and business savings.
 Note that the savings per business for France and Canada resolve to be similar numbers and appear as identical amounts in certain sections for the national tables in this report.
 This is not an error and has been checked to be correct.